 Results

 Visual census data were integrated with in situ feeding observations for 72 reefs in four Indo-Pacific archipelagos.
 For cropping fishes, 9 species were assigned individual bite rates (32.9% of UVC biomass), and remaining species were assigned genera-specific (54.4%) or an average cropper bite rate (12.6%).
-Combined with herbivore biomass, bite rates corresponded with modelled assemblage-level rates ranging from 0.04 to 5.52 g ha-1 min-1, with grazing highest on GBR and Chagos reefs (Fig. S3A).
-Irrespective of region, was maximised in complex habitats with high substrate availability and low macroalgal cover, while hard coral or rubble cover were weak influences (Fig. 1, 2A).
+Combined with herbivore biomass, bite rates corresponded with modelled assemblage-level cropping rates ranging from 0.04 to 5.52 g C ha-1 min-1, with grazing highest on GBR and Chagos reefs (Fig. S3A).
+Irrespective of region, cropping was maximised in complex habitats with high substrate availability and low macroalgal cover, while hard coral or rubble cover were weak influences (Fig. 1, 2A).
 Cropping rates were unaffected by fishing management status and were similar across remote, protected and fished reefs (Fig. 1), but did increase with average cropper size (Fig. 2B).

 Figure 1.
 Relative effect of benthic composition and fishing pressure on modelled grazing rates for croppers (left) and scrapers (right).
 Bars are relative effect size ratios of each covariate for top-ranking model sets (models ≤ 7 AIC units of top-ranked model), scaled to indicate very weak (0) or very important (1).
 See Table S3 for covariate effect sizes across the top-ranking model sets.